Why has my application for collective protection been rejected?

 If I only request an individual assessment within the deadline

 If you do not submit an explanation and only request an individual assessment, we will wait to reject the extension until your individual protection needs have been assessed.
-You will be given an appointment and must appear at the National Police Immigration Service at the National Arrival Centre in Råde to register, but you will still be able to live and work as before until we have completed the assessment of your application.
+Once you have requested an individual assessment, you will be given an appointment and must meet with the National Police Immigration Service at the National Arrivals Center in Råde to register.
+You can continue to live and work as before until we have completed processing your application.

 -